data-ethics-and-society/data-ethics-and-society-reading-group/code-of-conduct.md

 * Real or implied threat of professional or financial damage or harm.
 * Inappropriate disruption of meetings or events.
 * Photographing, video or audio recording of slides, oral or poster presentations without presenter/author’s permission.
-* Violating the rules and regulations of the online platform

 ## Discussion Guidelines